 - The array is B5:C15.

-- The column index number is 2.
-So Excel will return the corresponding price for E5. (because the price is in the 2nd column of the array)
+- The column index number is 2 (since the price is in the second column of the array).

 - Then, press ENTER to get the output.